Program

 Plenary Session II: Double Strand Break repair

-09:00 - 09:25 Petr Cejka "Mechanisms of DNA end resection"
+09:00 - 09:25 Petr Cejka "Mechanism of KU removal from DNA ends in DNA end resection"

 10:30 - 11:00 Coffee/tea break